 If you’re willing to brave the frosty air and perhaps some icy tumbles, consider an outing to the Rink at Campus Martius Park in downtown Detroit.
 It provides an old-fashioned urban skating experience, a la New York’s Rockefeller Center rink, right here in the D.

-The Campus Martius rink offers a group discount on the regular admission fee, and ski rentals are available for those who don’t have their own pair.
+The Campus Martius rink offers a group discount on the regular admission fee (must be made one week in advance), and ski rentals are available for those who don’t have their own pair.
 Visit the Campus Martius site for details on hours and rates.

 Swoosh down the slopes